Criticism of Google: Allegations of union busting

-The official settlement agreement that Google signed with the NLRB in 2019 includes this notice to be sent to employees:
+The official settlement agreement that Google signed with the NLRB in 2019 includes this notice to be sent to employees: "YOU HAVE THE RIGHT to discuss wages, hours, and working conditions with other employees, the press/media, and other third parties, and WE WILL NOT do anything to interfere with your exercise of those rights."
 Google has been criticized for hiring IRI Consultants, a firm that advertises its accomplishments in helping organizations prevent successful union organizing.
 Google Zurich attempted to cancel employee-organized meetings about labor rights in June and October 2019.
 Some Google employees and contractors are already unionized, including security guards, some service workers, and analysts and trainers for Google Shopping in Pittsburgh employed by contractor HCL.
-In 2021 court documents revealed that between 2018 and 2020 Google ran an anti-union campaign called Project Vivian to "convince [employees] that unions suck”.
+In 2021 court documents revealed that between 2018 and 2020 Google ran an anti-union campaign called Project Vivian to "convince [employees] that unions suck".

 As of December 2019, the National Labor Relations Board is investigating whether several firings were in retaliation for labor organizing-related activities.
-One of the fired employees was tasked with informing her colleagues about Google policy changes, and created a message informing them that they, "have the right to participate in protected concerted activities," when they visited the IRI Consultants site.
+One of the fired employees was tasked with informing her colleagues about Google policy changes, and created a message informing them that they, "have the right to participate in protected concerted activities", when they visited the IRI Consultants site.